w-e-w/sd-webui-hires-fix-tweaks/README.md

 ### Feel free to request features

-### known issues
- - Hires variation seed (subeseed) is partially broken
- - Progress bar is breaks when using hires batch count > 1

 ---

 the goal of this extension is to add more options and features to hires fix